Ms. Yasmin's Blueberries Pre-School

 Welcome to the Blueberries Preschool classroom!
 I would like to take this opportunity to introduce myself.
-My name is Ms. Hend Abbas and I have attained a Bachelor’s Degree in English Language.
-I have also earned a certificate of completion in Early Childhood Teaching.
-Currently, I am pursuing my Master’s Degree in ESL Insha’Allah.
+My name is Yasmin Bitar, and I will be your child’s Preschool teacher.
+I have a Bachelor’s Degree in Business, a degree in Engineering, and a strong passion for Education, especially educating young learners.

 The following information may be helpful: